With our Facebook Ads integration you can:

 You can disable automatic In-App Purchase event logging from the Facebook SDK or from your Facebook app dashboard.
 Go to the iOS/Android card under Settings > Platform > Log In-App Events Automatically > No

 To continue to track install and usage events in Facebook, follow the steps in the next section.

-After you've set up the Purchase SDK to send attribution data to RevenueCat, you can "turn on" the integration from the RevenueCat dashboard.
+After you've set up the Purchases SDK to send attribution data to RevenueCat, you can "turn on" the integration from the RevenueCat dashboard.

 - Navigate to your project in the RevenueCat dashboard and find the Integrations card in the left menu.
 Select + New

 - Add your Facebook App ID for production events (and optionally an App ID for sandbox events).